-Last month, I shared my financial resolution for this year, which is to save a crazy amount of money to create a large cash cushion.
-I promised a monthly update, so here it is: we saved 3% of our goal in January.
+Back in January, I shared my financial resolution for this year, which is to save a crazy amount of money to create a large cash cushion.
+I promised a monthly update, so here it is: we've saved 13.9% of our goal so far.

 Last month, that number stood at 3% and I was rather disappointed.
 However, in calculating this month's numbers, I realized that I was off, and that we actually saved just over 5% last month.
 Since I was quite disappointed last month, it was nice, albeit also embarrassing, to spot that error this month.

 One thing I did this month was reduce the extra principal we put towards our mortgage and redirect that money into savings, which added another 2% of our savings goal.
 California's economic situation is so dire right now that hoarding cash and building up savings seems much more important than paying off the mortgage faster - even though that is something I would very much like to do.
 We plan on sticking with this new plan indefinitely.

 Just like last month, we did many things to help us get closer to our savings goal.
 I really do all of the things I recommend in my Ways to Make & Save Money series, and I've been tweaking some of those things to better suit our savings style, like snowflaking extra money into the savings account by depositing rebate checks into an account that's not at the bank where we keep most of our money.
 Since that means the snowflaked money gets nowhere near the checking account, it stays in savings permanently.